maximumclyde/dotfiles/README.md

+#Linux Dotfiles
-Personal dotfiles.
-Using 13-gaps with picom
+Personal dotfiles and app configurations.
+Using i3-gaps with picom.

+I use arch btw...